Alberta New Democratic Party: Return to opposition (2019–present)

 Naheed Nenshi is the current leader of the Alberta NDP.

-The NDP was dealt a severe blow when the PCs and Wildrose merged to form the United Conservative Party, which immediately ascended to a large lead in opinion polling.
+The NDP was dealt a severe blow when the PCs and Wildrose merged to form the UCP, which immediately ascended to a large lead in opinion polling.

 In the 2019 election, the NDP suffered a significant defeat to the UCP.
 Despite receiving more votes compared to the previous election, the NDP lost a majority of their seats, ending with only 24 seats.
 The party performed well in Edmonton but struggled in the rest of the province, winning only a few seats in Calgary, the Edmonton suburbs, and Lethbridge.
 This was the first time in Alberta's history that an incumbent government has been defeated after one term.
 Rachel Notley remained popular within the NDP and continued as the Leader of the Opposition, leading the largest opposition caucus in Alberta since 1993.

 In the 2023 election, the NDP received a record high popular vote for the party with 44%, dominating Edmonton and gaining a significant portion of the vote in Calgary.
 However, their success was largely limited to urban areas as they only won one rural seat Banff-Kananaskis.
 With 38 MLAs, the party elected the largest official opposition in Alberta history.

 On 16 January 2024, Notley announced she would be resigning as party leader effective the next leadership election, scheduled for 22 June 2024.
 Former Calgary mayor Naheed Nenshi emerged victorious, winning with 86% of the vote, the largest for any winner of a provincial leadership election of any major political party in Canada.

 On 3 May 2025, the Alberta NDP voted to end automatic joint membership with the federal NDP, giving provincial members the option to opt out of federal membership.
 The move had been proposed by Nenshi during his leadership campaign.